-So how does FRAXA Research Foiundation accelerate the process?
+So how does FRAXA Research Foundation accelerate the process?
 First, by supporting and coordinating basic and translational research to understand the molecular basis of the disease and rapidly discover new drug targets.
 Then by streamlining drug validation through the FRAXA Drug Validation Initiative (FRAXA-DVI) and sponsoring clinical trials.

-Still, families struggling with fragile X need treatments now.
+Still, families struggling with Fragile X need treatments now.

 Drug Repurposing: a Collaboration Between FRAXA and Healx

-Therefore, FRAXA commissioned Healx to identify potential drugs to repurpose for the treatment of fragile X. “The advanced methods employed in this study represent a completely new approach” says Tranfaglia, “a potential shortcut to finding available drugs which can make a real difference in the lives of people with fragile X”.
+Therefore, FRAXA commissioned Healx to identify potential drugs to repurpose for the treatment of Fragile X. “The advanced methods employed in this study represent a completely new approach” says Tranfaglia, “a potential shortcut to finding available drugs which can make a real difference in the lives of people with Fragile X”.

 Tim Guilliams, PhD, the founder and CEO of Healx explains, “we worked hand in hand with FRAXA, using technology to identify the relevant datasets and perform analysis across many different diseases and data types at large scale.
 Today there’s a continuous wealth of data being generated about drugs and diseases — scientific papers are being published at an average rate of 2 papers per minute, with tens of millions already available.
 Analysing this data with natural language processing, advanced analytics and machine learning algorithms is an effective way to identify new links between existing drugs and diseases that might otherwise remain unknown.”

-The results are in for fragile X, with the table listing the eight drug candidates recommended for further in vivo investigation either as monotherapies and/or combined with existing medications.
+The results are in for Fragile X, with the table listing the eight drug candidates recommended for further in vivo investigation either as monotherapies and/or combined with existing medications.
 Read the complete drug repurposing summary report here.
 But let’s summarize what exactly was done to identify these drugs and what happens next.

 Top 8 Drug Candidates for Fragile X